 I have been bitten hard by northern climates and culture.
 Whitehorse, Yukon in Canada would be on my short list for sure.
 I do feel pretty fortunate though that I live in an area of Canada that has hundreds of kilometres of trails right out my door.

 What’s your worst encounter on the trail?

-Having to Bivy in the middle of a 100 mile race in Northern Canada in the winter due to being sick.
+Having to Bivy in the middle of a 100 mile race in Northern Canada in the winter while being quite sick.
 I eventually finished, but it was a major struggle.
-Have also had lots of wildlife encounters but nothing that I felt two much at risk.
-Probably the one I was most concerned at the time was when my siberian husky squared off with a bear and neither would back down for the longest time.
+I have also had lots of wildlife encounters but nothing where I felt too much at risk.
+Probably the one I was most concerned at the time was when my siberian husky ‘Meela’ squared off with a bear and neither would back down for the longest time.
 It ended well though...for dog, bear and runner.